-Since 1970 (thru 2020), thirty hurricanes and tropical storms have made their presence known in the New York City area, with the most serious being Gloria in 1985, Floyd in 1999, Irene in 2011 and, of course, Sandy in 2012.
+Since 1970 (thru 2020), thirty hurricanes and tropical storms have made their presence known in the New York City area, with the most serious being Gloria in 1985, Floyd in 1999, Irene in 2011, and Sandy in 2012.
 And 2004 was noteworthy for having three tropical storms that flooded New York in the month of September (2020 had three, but over the course of 13-1/2 weeks).
 These tropical systems have lashed the area as early as the first week of June and as late as late October, but September is by far the month when the majority have struck.
 The longest stretch with no tropical systems visiting the area is five years (1986-1990)

 Rain from tropical storm Doria moved in shortly before daybreak on Aug.
-27, 1971 and continued through early evening.
-Rain was heaviest between 1:00 and 3:00 PM when 1.76" came down.
+27, 1971, and continued through early evening.
+Rain was heaviest between 1:00 and 3:00 PM, when 1.76" poured down.
 In total, 4.16" was measured - a record for the date.
 Wind gusts of 40-50 mph accompanied the rain.
 Then, after a break of about four hours, a second round of rain moved in on Aug.
 28 between 1-6 AM.
 1.80" fell, with more than half (1.11") falling in the hour between 3-4 AM.
-In total, Doria produced 5.96" of rain in New York.
+In total, Doria produced 5.96" of rain in Central Park.
 Rainfall amounts were even greater in New Jersey and southeastern Pennsylvania.

 On Sept.
 14, 1971, less than three weeks after Doria, tropical storm Heidi brought heavy rain to the area.
 Between 4-9 AM and 2-4 PM, 3.76" of rain poured down.
 Today's amount was 0.06" shy of the record for the date.